Top 6 tips: Arriving in Australia as an international student

 1. Accommodation while you are staying in Australia

 There are a few options, though finding semi-permanent accommodation while in Canada is incredibly difficult.
-If you are wanting to sign a lease, doing an inspection on the property is almost always required.
+If you want to sign a lease, doing an inspection on the property is almost always required.
 After attending multiple inspections, I always recommend going on these inspections as photos can be deceiving.

 Because of this, I rented an Airbnb for one week, then extended my booking by another week until the townhouse I ended up signing on was available to move into.
 A perk to doing this was that you can make changes to your Airbnb stay free of charge, it just has to be approved by the owner.

-Another option is on campus housing, though I recommend applying as soon as you can as many universities housing fills up very quickly.
+Another option is on campus housing, though I recommend applying as soon as you can since university housing fills up very quickly.
 This is a great option if you aren’t completely ready to live off campus, or if you don’t feel comfortable attempting to find somewhere to live once you’ve arrived in Australia and would rather have something concrete before leaving.

 2. A ride home from the airport

 My university provided a complimentary car service for first-time international students, so I would definitely recommend finding out if your university offers one!
 There are of course other options if your university does not, such as a taxi, Uber, or renting your own car service.
-I had a friend take an Uber from Melbourne airport to Clayton and it cost her approximately $75AUD, or $68CAD.
 Overall, I would recommend doing your own research to see which one is your best option.

 3. A phone plan